What is Disability Equality and how does the

 Under the Equality Act there is a requirement for public sector bodies, including schools, to promote equality for disabled people in every aspect of their work.
 Schools are required to take actions and write policies which positively promote disability.
 On this page you can read documents showing our response to these duties.

 The Equality Act 2010 introduced a single Public Sector Equality Duty (sometimes also referred to as the ‘general duty’) that applies to public bodies, including maintained schools and Academies, and which extends to all protected characteristics – race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity and gender reassignment.
 This combined equality duty came into effect in April 2011.
 It has three main elements.
 In carrying out their functions, public bodies are required to have due regard to the need to:

 The specific duties require schools:

 The HT and SENDCO feedback to the GB about the Equality Duty in each HT Report to Governors.
-We will be reviewing our the Equality Duty Policy and Action Plan in July 2020 (we are required to create a new plan at least once every 4 years)
+Our most recent Equality Duty Policy and Action Plan were reviewed in July 2020 (we are required to create a new plan at least once every 4 years).